crackerjacques/rpi_lgpio_vst_wrapper/README.md

 That said, I experimented with a tape with 7 LEDs mounted on it for testing and had no problem with the built-in power supply for this level.

 This one is the only one very much in order.
 I am sure he is sorry too, so forgive him.

+#

+Overall, VST3 is more stable than VST2.
+When building, use Projucer to open the projucer files in each plug-in directory